 What is tympanometry?

-Tympanometry is an objective measurement of the middle ear pressure, which was first developed in the 1950's (1Terkildsen et al.).
-Since then, the test technique was further developed and became a common part of the audiological test routine.
+Since then, the test technique has further developed and become a common part of the audiological test routine.

 1Terkildsen, K. and K.A.
 Thomsen (1959).
 The influence of pressure variations on the impedance measuring bridge for clinical use.
 J. Laryngol.
 Otol.
 73, 409-418.